a7b0hishek/Movie-X/README.md

 * Create a new branch in your fork to make your changes.
 * Submit a pull request from your branch to the original repository, and we'll review your changes.

-Thank you for checking out our project!
+Thank you for checking out my project!

+Created by **a7b0hishek** – feel free to improve or customize!